Executive Director, Economic Development and Innovation

 Associate Director, Rutgers New Jersey Agricultural Experiment Station

-Margaret is Administrator-in-Charge of the Food Innovation Center, Executive Director for Economic Development at Rutgers University and Associate Director of the New Jersey Agricultural Experiment Station.
+Peggy is administrator in charge of the Food Innovation Center, Executive Director, Economic Development and Innovation at Rutgers University, and Associate Director of New Jersey Agricultural Education Station.
 As a founder of the center, she developed the concept, initial programming, and strategic direction for the Food Innovation Center based on her work in examining the status and condition of the New Jersey Food Industry in the late 1990’s.
-Margaret established the center’s first office in Bridgeton and played a significant role in securing funding for construction and operations of the center facility.
+Peggy established the center’s first office in Bridgeton and played a significant role in securing funding for construction and operations of the center facility.
 She continues to provide oversight and guidance for this internationally recognized business incubation program.
-Margaret is also a founder of FoodBIN, a global association for advancing best practices in food business incubation, and identifying programs, services, funding sources, and partnerships that can maximize impacts to food and agribusinesses within regional economies.
+Peggy is also a founder of FoodBIN, a global association for advancing best practices in food business incubation, and identifying programs, services, funding sources, and partnerships that can maximize impacts to food and agribusinesses within regional economies.